auehc/auehc.github.io/_posts/Meetings/2021-02-09-spring2021_memory_forensics.md

 * **Svchost.exe (any number)** - These services are responsible for implementing shared service processes, where multiple services can share a process to conserve resource consumption.
 These should always be running under system32.exe and services.exe.

 * **Lsass.exe (1)** - The local security authority subsystem process, which enforces security policy, password verification, and creating process tokens.
 This process stores clear text password hashes, so it is a common target for injection.
-This process should always have winlogon.exe and wininit.exe.
+This process should always have winlogon.exe and wininit.exe as its parents.

 * **Winlogon.exe (1)** - The interactive logon prompt, it initiates the screen saver, loads user profiles, and responds to the secure attention sequence.
 It also monitors files and directories for Windows File Protection.